Tree Preservation Orders

 Many trees throughout the district are protected through individual Tree Preservation Orders (TPOs).

 If you have a tree or group of trees protected by a tree preservation order, or you are within a conservation area and you wish to carry out any form of tree work, you must seek permission from the Council before starting.

-If an important tree is believed to be under threat - from neglect or because of development nearby, for instance - a request can be made to the tree protection officer for a preservation order to be placed on the tree(s).
+If an important tree is believed to be under threat - from neglect or because of development nearby, for instance - a request can be made for a preservation order to be placed on the tree(s).

 Please provide the following information:

 - the address where the tree is to be found;

 - the exact location of the tree within the property;